MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Set-PSSessionConfiguration.md

 Required: False
 Position: Named
 Default value: Current user
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -SecurityDescriptorSddl
-Specifies a different Security Descriptor Definition Language \(SDDL\) string for the configuration.
+Specifies a different Security Descriptor Definition Language (SDDL) string for the configuration.

 This string determines the permissions that are required to use the new session configuration.
-To use a session configuration in a session, users must have at least "Execute\(Invoke\)" permission for the configuration.
+To use a session configuration in a session, users must have at least "Execute(Invoke)" permission for the configuration.

-To use the default security descriptor for the configuration, enter an empty string \(""\) or a value of $null.
+To use the default security descriptor for the configuration, enter an empty string ("") or a value of $null.
 The default is the root SDDL in the WSMan: drive.

 If the security descriptor is complex, consider using the ShowSecurityDescriptorUI parameter instead of this one.